negative-space/genius-docs/models/extras/1_3_order.rst

 @sortable
 #####################

-@sortable mixing does two things:
+@sortable mixin does two things:

 1. adds list sorting to admin list and inlines
 1. configure model to be sortable by order field